ibm-cloud-docs/apps/dep-app-tool.md

 1. On the **App details** page, click **Configure continuous delivery**.
 2. Select a deployment target.
 Set up your deployment target according to the instructions for the target that you select:
   * **Deploy to IBM Kubernetes Service**.
-This option creates a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
+This option creates a cluster of hosts, called worker nodes, to deploy and manage highly available app containers.
 You can create a cluster or deploy to an existing cluster.
 For more information, see [Deploying apps to Kubernetes clusters](/docs/containers?topic=containers-app).
   * **Deploy to Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
-If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **Public Cloud** or **Enterprise Environment**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.
+If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **Public Cloud** or **Enterprise Environment**, which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.
 For more information, see [Deploying apps to Cloud Foundry Public](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps) and [Deploying apps to {{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps).
   * **Deploy to a Virtual Server**.
 This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.
 For more information, see [Deploying apps to a virtual server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server).

 ### Manually deploying your app